RLJLW/rljlw/README.md

 Visualization by RLJLW, using Neo4J, with AuraDB

+The above is represents a Neo4J database of nodes and relationships that can be queried using the query language, Cypher.

 <!--
 **RLJLW/rljlw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.